Consultation Steps and What to Expect

 I can help guide you through making these decisions during our consultation.

 When I arrive to your appointment I will greet your pet and family.
-When your dog or cat is comfortable they will receive pain medication and anesthesia that will allow them to relax.
+When your dog or cat is comfortable they will receive pain medication and anesthesia that will allow them to relax and really sleep deeply.
 At this point your pet will be free of pain and will be prepared for the second euthanasia injection.
 An IV catheter will be placed in dogs.
 You will be welcome to hold and talk to your dog or cat and even keep them on your lap.
 We are here to honor each pet and make the process comfortable and loving.

 What to Expect During an Acupuncture Appointment

 We will need a clean place to sit on the floor with enough room for your dog and two people.
 Your dog can sit on a dog bed or blanket.
 We will talk for 20-30 minutes and treatment will last 20-30 minutes.
 Most dogs love eating some frozen baby-food during their acupuncture treatment.
+If it is close to a meal time please wait until after treatment to feed your dog.
 You will be welcome to sit by your dog's head for the whole procedure.